jamesphongduong/my_blog/_drafts/2021-04-21-database_indexes.md

 | - Data inconsistency                                     | - Consistent data                    |
 | - Scales well                                            | - Hardware limitations               |
 | - Cost increases exponentially                           | - Cost increases linearly            |

-### In Practice

-The best system for scale would be a hybrid implementation, taking pros from both.

-Starting off, it would make sense to initially scale vertically, (due to simplicity and cost) and then scale horizontally. (once required)